I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 What Is Juneteenth?

-Juneteenth has been an official Texas holiday since January 1st, 1980.
-It applauds the day when the abolition of slavery finally began to be enforced in Texas—June 19th, 1865.
+Juneteenth has been an official Texas holiday since January 1, 1980.
+It celebrates the day when the abolition of slavery finally began to be enforced in Texas—June 19, 1865.
 This celebration has spread to states outside of Texas as well, but it is not yet an official holiday everywhere.
-14 of our 50 states do not recognize June 19th as an official holiday.
+Fourteen of our 50 states do not recognize Juneteenth as an official holiday.

 During the Civil Rights era, celebrations on June 19th waned slightly as the movement's focus shifted toward African Americans gaining more rights as citizens in the post-slavery age.
 Today, Juneteenth is celebrated in Texas and many other places across the United States with gatherings, parades, picnics, and other activities in good-spirited fun.

 President Abraham Lincoln signed the Emancipation Proclamation on January 1, 1863, but it could not be enforced in places that were still embroiled in the Civil War.
 Certain states and territories were also exempted from the proclamation, as it only applied to the Confederate States that had not yet come under the Union flag.

 While the proclamation was difficult to enforce, freed blacks were invited to join the Union's troops.
 Many did, which probably helped shorten the war between the states.
 Union state slaveholders were exempted, as were slaveholders in New Orleans, other nearby parishes, and some territories that had yet to become states.
 Many dates led up to the freedom for all of the slaves in the expanding U.S. and her territories.
 Assigning just one date to emancipation is hard to do.